veltman/mapstarter/README.md

 * If you're a map-curious beginner, or just want to better understand what the hell GeoJSON and TopoJSON are, I wrote a [broad overview on geodata and web maps](https://github.com/veltman/learninglunches/tree/master/maps).
 * If you want to make a few basic edits to your underlying data, [geojson.io](http://geojson.io/) is pretty handy.
 If you want to do more in-depth editing, you'll need desktop software.
 The fancy and very expensive option is [ArcGIS](http://www.esri.com/software/arcgis); I recommend [QGIS](http://www.qgis.org/), which is free, probably does everything you need, and is more beginner-friendly than you might think.
 * To convert a shapefile to GeoJSON, you can use ADC's [online converter](http://ogre.adc4gis.com/).
+* If you want to simplify the geometry of your data file, Matthew Bloch's [Mapshaper](http://mapshaper.org/) is fantastic.
 * If you're a coder or code-curious and have some JavaScript under your belt, Mike Bostock has a great [detailed walkthrough](http://bost.ocks.org/mike/map/) that introduces you to many of the fundamentals of mapping with D3.
 You can also consult the [bountiful list of examples](https://github.com/mbostock/d3/wiki/Gallery#maps).
 I'd probably start with [this one](http://bl.ocks.org/mbostock/4060606).
 * If you want to make a slippy, Google Maps-style tile map, I highly recommend [Leaflet](http://leafletjs.com/).
 It's delightful.
 Another option is [Modest Maps](http://modestmaps.com/).
 * Shan Carter has a [nice tool for converting GeoJSON to TopoJSON](http://shancarter.github.io/distillery/).
 * If you want to make a tile map with custom tiles, you can get pretty far with [CloudMade](http://cloudmade.com/) or [MapBox](http://www.mapbox.com/).
 For full control, you'll probably want to use [TileMill](http://mapbox.com/tilemill/).
 Lisa Williams has a [tutorial on getting started with TileMill](http://dataforradicals.com/the-insanely-illustrated-guide-to-your-first-tile-mill-map/).